 What is Semester at Sea?

-Semester at Sea is a study abroad program where you take 12 to 15 credits of college courses aboard a cruise ship while visiting many countries across multiple continents.
+Semester at Sea is a study abroad program where you take 12 to 15 credits of college courses aboard a cruise ship while visiting many countries across multiple continents (including several on our list of top 25 places to study abroad).
 Founded in 1963, this program offers an incredible way to experience the world while taking enriching and academically rigorous college courses.

 How long is the Semester at Sea program?